Evgeny-Kravchenko/interview-questions/README.md

 23. <a id="html-checkboxes-group">What is the advantage of grouping several checkboxes together?</a>

     Although checkboxes don’t affect one another, grouping checkboxes together help to organize them.
 Checkbox buttons can have their name and do not need to belong to a group.
 A single web page can have many different groups of checkboxes.

+24. <a id="html-applets">What are applets?</a>

+    Applets are small programs that can be embedded within web pages to perform some specific functionality, such as computations, animations, and information processing.
+Applets are written using the Java language.

+25. <a id="html-table-color">Is it possible to set specific colors for table borders?</a>

+    You can specify a border color using style sheets, but the colors for a table that does not use style sheets will be the same as the text color.

+26. <a id="html-non-list">What happens if the list-style-type property is used on a non-list element like a paragraph?</a>

+    If the list-style-type property is used on a non-list element like a paragraph, the property will be ignored and do not affect the paragraph.

+27. <a id="html-newtags-form">What are the new FORM elements which are available in HTML5?</a>

+    The new Form elements in HTML5 offers much better functionality than the earlier versions.

+    The tags given provided to carry out these functions are:

+        <datalist> – This tag is use to specify a list of options for input controls.
+        <keygen> – This tag represents a key-pair generator field.
+        <output> – It represents the result of any scripting calculation.

+28. <a id="html-benefits-webstorage">Tell me two benefits of HTML5 Web Storage</a>

+    Two main benefits of HTML5 Web Storage:

+    * It can store up to 10 MB data which is certainly more than what cookies have.

+    * Web storage data cannot be transferred with the HTTP request.
+It helps to increase the performance of the application.

+29. <a id="html-cache">What is the Application Cache in HTML5 and why it is used?</a>

+    The Application Cache concept means that a web application is cached.
+It can be accessible without the need for internet connection.

+    Some advantages of Application Cache:

+        - Offline browsing – Web users can also use the application when they are offline.
+        - Speed – Cached resources load quicker.
+        - Reduce the server load – The web browser will only download updated resources from the server.